 - a.
-Action Step: LOPD will seek advocacy assistance from the New Mexico Public Defender Commission and the criminal defense bar to gain support from the Legislature and Governor for an emergency addition of 37 attorneys and 12 staff for FY2019. - b.
-Action Step: Upon receiving additional staff and attorney positions, LOPD will begin the process of increasing our facilities and technology infrastructure to accommodate the increased FTE. - c.
-Action Step: Additional staff and attorney positions will be distributed statewide to address the most critical areas of need, including statewide juvenile defense, adequate coverage of southern and eastern New Mexico, and reduction of caseloads statewide to manageable levels. - d.
-Action Step: LOPD will seek advocacy assistance from the New Mexico Public Defender Commission and the criminal defense bar to gain support from the Legislature and Governor for an additional 77 attorneys and 55 staff in future fiscal years. - 3.
-GOAL/OBJECTIVE: Uniform implementation of Public Defender Commission's performance practice standards for staff attorneys and contract attorneys throughout the state. - a.
-Action Step: The Public Defender Commission has adopted Performance Practice Standards that define the minimum requirements of constitutional representation. - b.
+Action Step: LOPD will seek advocacy assistance from the New Mexico Public Defender Commission and the criminal defense bar to advocate support from the Legislature and Governor for an additional 37 attorneys and 35 staff for FY2020. - b.
+Action Step: Upon receiving additional staff and attorney positions, LOPD will begin the process of increasing our facilities and technology infrastructure required to accommodate the increased FTE. - c.
+Action Step: Additional staff and attorney positions will be distributed statewide to address the most critical areas of need, including statewide juvenile defense, adequate coverage of southern and eastern New Mexico, and reduction of caseloads statewide to manageable levels.

+- 3. GOAL/OBJECTIVE: Uniform implementation of the Public Defender Commission's Performance Standards to require effective representation for indigent clients. - a.
+Action Step: The Public Defender Commission has adopted Performance Standards in accordance with the statutory mandate that defines the minimum requirements of constitutional representation. - b.
 Action Step: In FY2019, LOPD is seeking additional fiscal resources to fully implement these standards with both LOPD attorneys and contract counsel.
-The most pressing issue is the reduction of caseloads to ensure that each client
+The most pressing issue is the reduction of caseloads to ensure that each client receives appropriate level of attention to present their defense in accordance with constitutional mandates. - c.
+Action Step: In FY2019, LOPD will continue to develop a plan to ensure that the Performance Standards compliance issues are identified and addressed through additional training and the responsible allocation of additional resources.